rosskipp/data-projects/grouping-in-pandas/blog-post.md

 ```

-Hopefully these examples were able to show you some of the basic functionality for the `groupby` method from pandas to help enhance your analysis and whet your appetite for more!
-Please checkout the resources linked below for further investigation!
+Hopefully, the above examples helped introduce some basic uses for the grouping process in pandas to help enhance your analysis and whet your appetite for more!
+What ideas do you have for further analysis on this dataset?
+Can you conquer the last idea of looking at the days of the week?
+Please, take a look at the resources linked below for further investigation!

 ### More Resources